jiejie567/R2DIO/README.md

 ### 4.6 Docker suppot
 You can see the details in docker_support.pdf.
 Thanks for [Yin Ao](https://github.com/coolaogege)'s work about the docker.
 ## 5. Citation
 If you use this work for your research, you may want to cite the paper below, your citation will be appreciated.
-The following is Wang Han's paper temporarily, we will update our paper as soon as our paper being accepted.
 ```
+@ARTICLE{10268066,
+  author={Xu, Jie and Li, Ruifeng and Huang, Song and Zhao, Xiongwei and Qiu, Shuxin and Chen, Zhijun and Zhao, Lijun},
+  journal={IEEE Transactions on Instrumentation and Measurement},
+  title={R2DIO: A Robust and Real-Time Depth-Inertial Odometry Leveraging Multimodal Constraints for Challenging Environments},
+  year={2023},
+  volume={72},
+  number={},
+  pages={1-11},
+  doi={10.1109/TIM.2023.3320753}}

 @article{wang2021lightweight,
   author={H. {Wang} and C. {Wang} and L. {Xie}},
   journal={IEEE Robotics and Automation Letters},